nkhi/acorn-your-acorn/README.md

 ## 🧐 What does this do?

-- Restyles transcript elements to reduce empty space and shorten the page length
+- Restyles transcript to reduce whitespace and shorten page length
 - Improves readability by adding a visual element hierarchy
 - Gives the option to declare your college or campus